 BUT if the money is taken without agreement then this is wrong.

-Financial abuse can also be a part of economic & domestic abuse, and could include:
+Financial abuse can also be a part of economic & domestic abuse, which could include:

 Mrs P’s daughter and son in law were going to be homeless so she let them move in with her.
 As time went on, Mrs P’s health was declining, and she became more and more reliant on her daughter and son in law to look after & help her.
 Mrs P’s eye sight was getting worse, and eventually Mrs P’s daughter was in control of what information Mrs P was getting about her money, and Mrs P felt grateful for this help, especially because her daughter told her that money was tight and they had to watch what they spent.
 Mrs P had a fall and had to go to hospital and then for a period into a nursing home before going home.
 It was then that she told workers that she was enjoying the food because at home they could not afford to eat so well.
 This didn’t sound right, so Mrs P was referred to Money Advice Plus, to check that she was getting all the pension that she was entitled to.
 We discovered that Mrs P had plenty of money in the bank & plenty of money coming in!
 Her daughter and son in-law had been lying to her to stop her spending the money that they viewed as their rightful inheritance.